thaysom22/quizzical/README.md

 * Code Institute 'gitpod-full-template' repository used to setup image and dependencies for gitpod workspace
 * Code Institute Task Manager walkthrough project - app.py and directory structure referred to to build functionality and structure of this project
-* [Material Design for Bootstrap](https://mdbootstrap.com/) classes and scripts used for layout and base for many components on this site
+* [Material Design for Bootstrap](https://mdbootstrap.com/) classes and scripts used for layout and base for many components on this site:
+    * Form layout, input element styling and effects, validation
+    * Utility classes used for alignment, padding, margin, flexbox settings

 ### Acknowledgements